What to expect when you’re raising your partner’s child as a step-parent

 Reflect on your own expectations

-It’s a good idea to think about what level of involvement you want with your partner’s child and what feels comfortable to you.
+It’s a good idea to think about how much involvement you want with your partner’s child and what feels comfortable to you.
+You might like to learn about building strong relationships in blended families and stepfamilies.

 Talk with your partner